laterpay/laterpay-wordpress-plugin/laterpay/README.txt

   out of LaterPay
 * Implemented filters for dashboard
 * Fixed various bugs related to the dashboard
+* Changed config mechanism to use a WordPress settings page for advanced settings
 * Added support for caching plugin WP Rocket
 * Restored option to give unlimited access to a specific user group
 * Fixed bug that shortcode [laterpay_premium_download] always uses global default price